 - Hypnosis/hypnotic therapy

 - Animal therapy

 What will I get out of treatment with Insight Psychological?

-At Insight, we treat a lot of clients who have suffered trauma, and we have many therapists with training and specialties in helping people deal with trauma.
-Counselling can help you deal with a recent trauma, no matter how it is affecting you.
+At Insight, we treat a lot of clients who have suffered various trauma, and we have many therapists with training and specialties in helping people deal with trauma.
+Counselling can help you deal with a recent or past trauma, no matter how it is affecting you.
 We will work with you on an individual basis to come up with a treatment plan that is tailored to your specific needs.
 You’ll learn tools and methods to help you move past the trauma, so you can feel better and get your life back.

 We can provide in-person, online, or telephone counselling.
 Contact us to learn more.